JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 Simulations performed in MCNP6.2
 - Presenting challenges addressed with MCNP

 *As an intern I have been tasked with mathematical support of the project.
-Including generation and analysis of the the spectroscopy results.
+Including simulation and analysis of the the spectroscopy results.
 Simulation is done in MCNP6.2 and today I'll be presenting some challenges that I answered with the software.*

 # Soil in MCNP